Install and configure HiveOS - Linux operating system for GPU mining rigs and ASICs

 Pool - the choice of a pool for mining, it is advisable to choose from the supported pools for ease of setup.

-For Ethereum, we chose the Whalesburg pool.
+For Ethereum, we chose the Binance pool.
 Before you start working with this pool, you need to register using this link.

-We select in the Pool window - Whalesburg, a server selection window appears.
+We select in the Pool window - Binance Pool, a server selection window appears.
 Select EU Server and click "Apply."
 You do not need to configure anything else.

-Additional settings for miner, if you selected a pool from the list of supported ones (Whalesburg and others), is not required.
+Additional settings for miner, if you selected a pool from the list of supported ones, is not required.
 Therefore, the miner settings menu may be required only in rare cases when the standard settings are unstable.

 Click on the button "Create Flight List".